DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Algorithm Framework

 \subsection{Baseline Embodied AI Algorithms}

-RoboFlamingo is comprised of two main components: a vision language model (VLM)~\cite{alayrac2022flamingo} and a LSTM network~\cite{hochreiter1997long} named policy head.
-At every time step $t$, the VLM takes visual observations $F_t$ and a language instruction $i$ as input, and outputs vision-language tokens $X_t$.
-The robot actions $a_t$ are generated through the policy head using given $X_t$~\cite{li2023vision}.
+RoboFlamingo is comprised of two main components: a vision language model (VLM)~\cite{alayrac2022flamingo} and an LSTM network~\cite{hochreiter1997long} named policy head.
+At every time step $t$, the VLM takes visual observations $F_t$ and a language instruction $i$ as input and outputs vision-language tokens $X_t$.
+The robot actions $a_t$ are generated through the policy head using given $X_t$~\cite{livision}.

-We elaborate on the action generation process in \Fig{fig:lstm1}.
-At each time step $t$, the policy head takes the visual-language tokens $X_t$ generated by the LLM as input and goes through a LSTM network.
-The hidden state $h_t$ is then mapped to the 7-DoF action through two MLP heads as shown in \Equ{equ:act}:
+We elaborate on the action generation process in Fig.~\ref{fig:lstm1}.
+At each time step $t$, the policy head takes the visual-language tokens $X_t$ generated by the LLM as input and goes through an LSTM network.
+The hidden state $h_t$ is then mapped to the 7-DoF action through two MLP heads, as shown in Equ.~\ref{equ:act}:

-The training loss thus contains two parts, as illustrated in \Equ{eq:loss_base}, the pose estimation is supervised using mean squared error (MSE) loss, while the gripper status is supervised using binary cross-entropy (BCE) loss.
+The training loss thus contains two parts, as illustrated in Equ.~\ref{eq:loss_base}, the pose estimation is supervised using mean squared error (MSE) loss, while the gripper status is supervised using binary cross-entropy (BCE) loss.
 The weight $\lambda$ is used to balance the two parts.

 During inference, the policy head maintains a queue of length 12.
-If the queue is not full, the policy head will predict the action $a_t^{\text {pose}}$, $a_t^{\text {gripper}}$ and update the hidden state $h_t$ for the next step prediction; once the queue reaches its maximum capacity, the earliest tokens that entered the queue will be replaced by latest ones, then, consistent with the training process, the action of the current step $a_t$ is given based on the last 12 vision-language tokens $X_{t-11} \thicksim X_{t}$.
+If the queue is not full, the policy head will predict the action $a_t^{\text {pose}}$, $a_t^{\text {gripper}}$ and update the hidden state $h_t$ for the next step prediction; once the queue reaches its maximum capacity, the earliest tokens that entered the queue will be replaced by the latest ones, then, consistent with the training process, the action of the current step $a_t$ is given based on the last 12 vision-language tokens $X_{t-11} \thicksim X_{t}$.